8none1/8none1.github.io/_posts/2023-12-14-bricked-xmas.md

 Congratulations, you are now a reverse engineer!

-==Pro-tip:  You can speed things up a bit by using [tshark](https://tshark.dev/) instead of Wireshark.
-What you really care about is the values being written to the LED controller.  `tshark -r <filename> -T fields -e btatt.value` will dump the payload to the terminal for easy interrogation.==
+Pro-tip:  You can speed things up a bit by using [tshark](https://tshark.dev/) instead of Wireshark.
+What you really care about is the values being written to the LED controller.  `tshark -r <filename> -T fields -e btatt.value` will dump the payload to the terminal for easy interrogation.

 Sometimes your bytes will look like this: